 I’ve never forgotten how blessed I am to be able to live in the United States, and I’m deeply moved by Infinite Family’s efforts to bring those same privileges and opportunities to the deserving and inspiring children of Africa.

 The Phelophepa Train was established in 1994 as a way to leverage South Africa’s rail infrastructure and bring crucial health care to communities that otherwise wouldn’t have access to medical attention.
 Instead of passengers, the train carries doctors, nurses and ophthalmologists who provide basic health care and first aid to those who would never get treatment otherwise.
-From providing eyeglasses to a young student who is having trouble reading the board to performing cataracts surgery on an elderly woman to providing education on everything from basic wellness to preventing the transmission of HIV/AIDS, the Phelophepa Train has grown exponentially in its nearly 20 years of work.
+From providing eyeglasses to a young student who is having trouble reading the board to performing cataracts surgery on an elderly woman, the Phelophepa Train has grown exponentially in its 20+ years of work.

 What began as three cars offering eye care has expanded to two trains with 19 cars each that contain a health clinic, dental clinic, psychology clinic, eye clinic and classroom.
-Over the course of 37 weeks a year, a group of doctors, university students and volunteers provide services for South Africans, some of whom have traveled hundreds of miles to meet the train, that they otherwise wouldn’t be able to access.
+Over the course of 37 weeks a year, a group of doctors, university students and volunteers provide services for South Africans, some of whom have traveled hundreds of miles to meet the train.

 I have spent time on one of the Phelophepa trains and am inspired by the amazing work that is done to help those in dire need across South Africa.
 From treatment to prevention to education, this distance these trains travel cannot be measured in mere miles.